asuar078/raisin/README.md

 * For hfile and unfile the path to the file must be from the persecptive of the application where it was started.
-* In order to avoid errors with c strings add the '\0' to the end of file name
+* In order to avoid errors with c strings add the '\0' to the end of the line. ex. echo -n "unhide\0" > pipe_name